SQream/sqream_docs/ai_ml/access_control/index.rst

 Access Control
 ***********************

-The **Access Control** page describes  the way to grant or revoלe permissions on the AI/ML features.
+The **Access Control** page describes  the way to grant or revoke1 permissions on the AI/ML features.

 .. toctree::
    :maxdepth: 1